Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 ### __Headers, Aliases & Parallelism__  {#common}

-Headers, aliases and parallelism features are the most general information that can be find in all input data files.
+Headers, aliases and parallelism features are the most general information that can be find in all test files.

 There are 3 main headers.